 The ghosts of Sir Ruthven’s forefathers emerge from the portrait, accusing Sir Ruthven of failing to fulfill the curse’s terms.
 They tell him he has to pick up a lady right away.
 Sir Ruthven dispatches his servant to procure a village maiden on his behalf.
 Despard and Mad Margaret arrive and inform him that he can be held accountable for all of Sir Ruthven’s crimes committed while posing as Robin.
 He is adamant about defying the curse and facing the consequences.

-The servant returns from the village, accompanied Dame Hannah, who takes up a sword and pursues Sir Ruthven.
+The servant returns from the village, accompanied by Dame Hannah, who takes up a sword and pursues Sir Ruthven.
 Hannah and Sir Roderic recognize each other and demand privacy when he summons the ghost of his uncle, Sir Roderic, who had been engaged to Hannah.
-Sir Ruthven departs, only to return in a hurry a few minutes later, accompanied the entire cast.
+Sir Ruthven departs, only to return in a hurry a few minutes later, accompanied by the entire cast.
 He’s discovered a way out.
 Because he must die if he does not commit a daily crime, refusing to commit a crime is also a crime, as it is the equivalent of suicide, according to the curse.
 As a result, Sir Roderic should not be dead and instead finds himself “practically alive,” allowing him and Hannah to be happy together.
 Everyone is happy when Rose returns to Ruthven and Richard finds a bridesmaid to love.